+“I developed a love for cats, but there’s a stigma in society that calls us crazy cat ladies,” said Vaccaro, 35, who is a volunteer for Posh Pets Rescue’s Westchester operation.
 “You don’t have to look or be a certain way to have this passion.
 You can get the work done, and still have a job and still have a family.”

+This stigma of being a “cat lady” has caused these women to be associated with spinsterhood, being career-oriented, a hoarder, and mentally unstable.
 But Vaccaro says being a “cat lady” is none of those things and wants to shut down that negative female stereotype.

 “We are saving most of these dogs and cats literally minutes before they are going to be euthanized,” said Vaccaro, who started volunteering in 2012 and serves as a Posh Pets Resuce Board Member and Cat Director.
 “When they come to us, they are sick and scared.”

-“It takes a lot of time trying to balance everything,” said Vaccaro.
+“It takes a lot of time trying to balance everything, said Vaccaro.
 “It’s really challenging.
 It just became a whole new routine in my life.
 I would never give it up.
 Every time we can adopt out a cat, we are able to save another one’s life.
 That’s what keeps me going.”

 “I think that animals need us,” Vaccaro told Westchester Woman.
-“They cant take care of themselves.
+“They can’t take care of themselves.
 They can’t defend themselves, and it’s our job as humans to make a difference in the world for those that can’t speak for themselves.
 That’s why I do this for the animals.”